Towards Measuring the Stop Mixing Angle at the LHC: Potential observables at the LHC

 Having at hand three possible decay modes we can constrain not only the mixing angle $\cos\theta_{\st}$ but also the mass of the light stop quark and the CP-violating phase $\phi_{\st}$.
-This can be done using a $\chi^2$ fit defined as follows
+We use a $\chi^2$ fit defined as follows:

 where the error is defined by Eq.~\eqref{eq:dri} and the sum runs over the respective ratios for each of the scenarios, e.g.\ $\{i,j\} = \{\{1b,1t\},\{1b,2t\},\{1t,2t\}\}$ in Scenario A, cf.\ Eqs~\eqref{eq:ratios}--\eqref{eq:ratiosC1}.
 The results of fitting the stop mass $m_{\st_1}$ and the mixing angle $\cos\theta_{\st}$ in Scenario A are shown in the left panel of Fig.~\ref{fig:chi2-scA}.
 We find two minima of $\chi^2$ that fit the input data well.
 In order to resolve the two-fold ambiguity, additional observables will be needed.
-Assuming that we can pin down the correct solution we get the following 1-$\sigma$ estimate of the two parameters
+Assuming that we can pin down the correct solution we get the following 1-$\sigma$ (2-$\sigma$) estimate of the two parameters

-for 1000 events.
-The better lower bound for the measured mass is a consequence of the earlier discussed small difference between $m_{\st_1}$ and $\mneu{2} + m_t$.
+for 1000 events assuming the errors defined in Eqs.~\eqref{eq:error} and \eqref{eq:dri} and neglecting other uncertainties.
+The mixing angle obtained here should be treated as an effective parameter, as discussed in Sec.~\ref{sec:formulae}.
+The better lower bound for the measured mass is a consequence of reaching the kinematic threshold for the decay ${\st_1}\to \neu{2} t$.
 In the right panel of Fig.~\ref{fig:chi2-scA} we show the results of the $\chi^2$ fit to the mixing angle and the phase $\phi_{\st}$.
 As expected, the sensitivity to the CP phase is poor and taking into account the possible ambiguity in the mixing angle $\cos\theta_{\st}$, the full range of phases remains allowed.
+The same set of plots in the case of 350 identified events is shown in Fig.~\ref{fig:chi2-scA-350}, giving